rafidmorshedi/suss-website-redesign/pages/tojoin.md

 Print out the membership form below, fill it out and post it to SUSS at the address listed on the top of the form with a cheque or money made out to Sydney University Speleological Society

-Please note: All SUSS members (student and non-student) are required to hold a current University of Sydney Union ACCESS card.
-ACCESS membership is free for current University of Sydney students.
-Cards for non-students are available for purchase online at [USU Website](http://www.usu.edu.au/Shop/ACCESS-Card/Access-Card.aspx).
-Don't forget that your ACCESS card entitles you to benefits such as cheap movie tickets, retail discounts and so on, see the website for details.
+Please note: All SUSS members (student and non-student) are required to hold a current University of Sydney Union (USU) Membership.
+USU membership is free for current University of Sydney students.
+Cards for non-students are available for purchase online at the [USU Website](https://usu.edu.au/membership.aspx).
+Don't forget that your USU Membership entitles you to benefits such as cheap movie tickets, retail discounts and so on, see the website for details.
 ​
 ## * Why become a member
 ​